What is a freezing injunction?

 The freezing injunction may be:

-- limited to the value of the claim – a 'maximum sum order'.
-This is the most common type;
+- limited to the value of the claim – this is the most common form of injunction and is known as a "maximum sum order";

 - unlimited, covering all the respondent's assets – this is only made in exceptional circumstances.

-A freezing injunction will often be made 'without notice' to the other party - that is, without the other party being present at or aware of the hearing, because to give notice might lead to assets being dissipated.
+A freezing injunction application will often be made 'without notice' to the other party, that is, without the other party being present at or aware of the hearing.
+This prevents the respondent becoming aware that their assets might be frozen and dealing with the assets before a freezing injunction can be granted.
 The applicant should consider in each case whether the risks or urgency merit a 'without notice' application.

-Initially a freezing injunction sought 'without notice' will be granted on an interim basis, and it will last until the date set for a further hearing at which the other party will be present.
-At that hearing there will be arguments from both sides as to why the injunction should be continued, varied or set aside.
+Initially a freezing injunction sought 'without notice' will be granted on an interim basis, and it will last until the "return date".
+The return date is a date set for a further hearing at which the respondent(s) will be present and the parties present their arguments as to why the injunction should be continued, varied or set aside.

 Duty of full and frank disclosure: applications without notice